Oracle Database 12c: In-Memory

 Oracle Database 12c and Big Data:

 Oracle Big Data SQL as part of the Oracle Big Data Appliance allows you to make one fast SQL query from Oracle Database 12c to all data stored in Hadoop, relational and NoSQL databases.
 Oracle Big Data SQL is a new architecture that offers powerful, high-performance SQL on Hadoop, with the full power of Oracle SQL on Hadoop, and local processing of SQL queries on Hadoop nodes.
-The architecture offers easy data integration of Hadoop, Oracle Database and Oracle NoSQL, a single SQL entry point to access all data, scalable connections between Hadoop data and RDBMS.
+The architecture offers easy data integration of Hadoop, Oracle Database and Oracle NoSQL, a single SQL entry point to access all data, and scalable connections between Hadoop data and RDBMS.

-Oracle NoSQL Database is a scalable, high-performance, highly available transparent load balancing database management system that stores all data in key-value pairs.
+Oracle NoSQL Database is a scalable, high-performance, highly available transparent load-balancing database management system that stores all data in key-value pairs.

 Improvements in Oracle Multitenant Features: